DHDook/equaliser-adv/README.md

 # <img src="./resources/AppIcon.svg" width="36" align="center"> Equaliser

-**Equaliser** (🇬🇧) is a system-wide audio equalizer (🇺🇸) for macOS.
+**Notch Sixty** started as a fork of Equaliser, and eventually evolved into a full DSP and Active Crossover engine.

 It lets you shape the sound of everything playing on your Mac — Spotify, YouTube, films, games, or any other app.

-Equaliser runs quietly in your **menu bar**, keeping your Dock uncluttered.
+Notch Sixty runs quietly in your **menu bar**, keeping your Dock uncluttered.

 ## Menu Bar Control

-Equaliser lives in the macOS menu bar, where you can quickly enable or disable system EQ, and access presets.
+Notch Sixty lives in the macOS menu bar, where you can quickly enable or disable system EQ, and access presets.

 <p align="center">
   <img src="./docs/user/images/equalisaer-menu-bar.png" alt="Equaliser Menu Bar" width="320">